saifbashar/saifbashar/README.md

 - 💻 I ~like~ **love** coding
 - 🔭 I’m currently working on a educational platform.
 Keep an eye for it.
+-
+<!-- - Usesless Stats:
-- 👯 I have successfully worked on production level projects regarding android, web and backend.
-- 🌱 I’m currently perfecting my skills with ReactJS and Android MVVM Architecture.
+ 👯 I have successfully worked on production level projects regarding android, web and backend. currently perfecting my skills with ReactJS and Android MVVM Architecture.
 - 👯 I’m looking to collaborate on opensource and group projects.
-<!-- - Usesless Stats:
 - 🏅 Number of times I was asked to hack a FB : 3

-- 📱  Number of times I was approached with an app idea: 7 -->
+-->
  ### Connect with me: